Roberto Pereyra

-Roberto Maximiliano Pereyra (/es/; born 7 January 1991) is an Argentine professional footballer who plays for Greek Super League club AEK Athens.
+Roberto Maximiliano Pereyra (/es/; born 7 January 1991) is an Argentinian professional footballer who most recently played for the AEK Athens club.
 A versatile player, he is capable of playing a variety of positions such as on the wing, in central midfield, attacking midfield or as a second striker.

 After beginning his career in Argentina with River Plate, Pereyra joined Italian club Udinese in 2011, where his performances earned him a loan to defending league champions Juventus in 2014; he was signed permanently by The Old Lady in 2015 and won two consecutive Serie A titles during his time with the club.
 During his time in Italy, he developed into a well-rounded, adaptable, and tactically versatile player due to his dynamism, energy, and technique, as well as his offensive and defensive work-rate and attributes.
 In 2016, he joined English Premier League club Watford.

 At international level, Pereyra made his senior debut in 2014, and has since obtained over ten caps; he represented the Argentina national football team at two editions of the Copa América, winning a runners-up medal and a bronze medal in the 2015 and the 2019 editions of the tournament respectively.